-- 1. Dogs.
-Not necessarily literal dogs but this is a term for false teachers, especially (but not limited to) the Judaizers, who were a source of constant irritation to Paul.
+A. Not literal dogs but this is a term for false teachers, especially (but not limited to) the Judaizers, who were a source of constant irritation to Paul.
 To call a man a dog in these days was about as bad of an insult as there was.
-The Jews referred to Gentiles as "dogs" in their racial contempt of them. - 2.
-"Men tend to be like dogs: - a.
+The Jews referred to Gentiles as "dogs" in their racial contempt of them.

+B. Men tend to be like dogs:

+- i.
 Dogs eat their own vomit (2 Peter 2:22).
-These Judaizers went back to the vomit of legalism for their justification after they had been saved by faith. - b.
-Some men are like collies- slow, patient, kind, lovable, gentle and friendly - c.
-Some men are like chihuahuas- snappy, irritable, nervous, noisy, wild-eyed, cowardly and a nuisance - d.
-Some men are like English bulldogs- slow, tenacious, stubborn, ugly, good natured and gentle - e.
-Some men are like French poodles- dainty, prissy, showy, high-strung - f.
-Some men are like bull mastiffs- small, solid, tough, dependable, brave and common looking - g.
-Some men are like Great Danes- large, fearful looking, muscular, slow and not to bright - h.
-Some men are like German Shepherds- alert, strong, powerful, aggressive, quick, brutal (Peter Ruckman, Bible Believer's Commentary on Galatians-Colossians, pages 417-418)." - i.
-Oriental dogs were nothing like the domesticated pets of today.
+These Judaizers went back to the vomit of legalism for their justification after they had been saved by faith - ii.
+Some men are like collies- slow, patient, kind, lovable, gentle and friendly - iii.
+Some men are like chihuahuas- snappy, irritable, nervous, noisy, wildeyed, cowardly and a nuisance - iv.
+Some men are like English bulldogs- slow, tenacious, stubborn, ugly, good natured and gentle - v.
+Some men are like French poodles- dainty, prissy, showy, high-strung - vi.
+Some men are like bull mastiffs- small, solid, tough, dependable, brave and common looking - vii.
+Some men are like Great Danes- large, fearful looking, muscular, slow and not too bright - viii.
+Some men are like German Shepherds- alert, strong, powerful, aggressive, quick, brutal."60 - C. Oriental dogs were nothing like the domesticated pets of today.
 They roamed the countryside in herds, without home or owner, feeding on the refuse and filth of the streets, quarrelling among themselves and attacking passers-by.
-What a picture of false teachers! - 3.
-Evil workers.
-This would include false teachers, Judaizers, apostates, enemies of the gospel, peddlers of sin, etc. - 4.
-The concision.
-This has reference to those who mark their own bodies or who cut off certain things from their bodies for religious reasons.
-The Judaizers are in mind as they continued to insist Christians be circumcised and keep the law of Moses, even after they were saved by grace (Acts 15).
-These men put more spiritual value on their circumcision than they did on salvation by faith.
-They would rather have you circumcised than simply believing.
+What a picture of false teachers!

+2. Evil workers.

+A. This would include false teachers, Judaizers, apostates, enemies of the gospel, peddlers of sin, etc.